StanfordASL/online-tolls/README.md

 This repository contains code associated with the paper [Online Learning for Traffic Routing under Unknown Preferences](http://arxiv.org/abs/2203.17150) by Devansh Jalota, Karthik Gopalakrishhah, Navid Azizan, Ramesh Johari, and Marco Pavone.

 ## Data sources ##
-The traffic network, user flows, and road capacities are obtained from the [TNTP dataset](https://github.com/bstabler/TransportationNetworks)
+The traffic network, user flows, and road capacities are obtained from the [TNTP dataset](https://github.com/bstabler/TransportationNetworks).
+The Sioux Falls dataset is present in the `Locations` folder.
+Test networks for the congestion games section (Appendix G) is present in the `bpr-approximation/Locations` folder

 ## Requirements ##